 Behind every website is a great deal of coding in the backend that will dictate how your site performs.

-You want to hire highly skilled designers who know how to code a site to function flawlessly, load quickly, and navigate effectively for converting visitors into leads and customers.
+You want to hire highly-skilled designers who know how to code a site to function flawlessly, load quickly, and navigate effectively for converting visitors into leads and customers.

 Dedicating the extra time for clean backend coding will make it easier to write, read, and maintain how your site functions.
+Why?
+Because, a clean, simple code that is properly annotated is easier for future coders to review and edit.

 9. User-Friendly Design